 We love our horns.
 Like really!
 Seriously, who doesn't love a good sounding horn?
-So, we're now providing a wide range of horns for you to apply to your locomotive as appropriate or as you see fit (even if it's not appropriate).
+So, we've provided a variety of horns for you to apply to your locomotive as appropriate or as you see fit (even if it's not appropriate).
 To get a short "toot" just tap F2 or your "HORN" button.
 If you hear a long tail-off, you are tapping for too long.
-Refer to the "Custom Sound Settings" section below for the CV163 options for the fourteen different horns we've included.
+Refer to the "Custom Sound Settings" section below for the CV163 options on the different horns we've included.
+When you press F2, the horn sounds and the ditchlights flash.
+Running a Southwest Service train?
+Do a loud blast as you pass 35th St. and the White Sox will commit another error.